romac/node-flick/README.md

 Let's say you want to run `git pull --rebase` on a repository clone every time commits are pushed to GitHub.

-First, import everything we need (this assumes that you installed Flick via the above command).
+First, import everything we need (this assumes that you installed node-flick via the above command).

 ```js
 var connect = require( 'connect' ),